erstec/APRS-ESP/doc/mod-hw-devel.md

 - Solder one side of each wire to the pads of the Audio Adapter Board, as shown on the picture.
 - Optional: you can cover Audio Adapter PCB with heatshrink tube to protect it from touching with fingers, as it will temporary breaks audio routing.
 - Take prepared and assembled Audio Adapter Board, apply double sided tape to the bottom side of the board, align it and stick to the top of ESP32 MCU shield.
 - Measure and cut each wire to required length.
 Solder other side of each wire to the pads, as shown on the picture.
 Black - to GND.
 Red - to 3V3.
-Yellow and Blue to ESP32 pads.
+Yellow to 18.
+Blue to ESP32 pad IO1.
 White - to Mic + pad and Orange to SA868 module pad 3 (marked).

 ### Programming
 - Connect USB cable.
 DON'T INSTALL BATTERY AT THIS MOMENT!